-The initial signals for a menstrual cycle are initiated from the very central nervous system (CNS) that also controls 238 all the biological functions of the body.
-The two major sites of action within the CNS, which are important in 239 the regulation of reproductive function are the Hypothalamus and Pituitary. extends from the hypo-thalamus to 240 the pituitary gland, which contains neural hypophysial connections and is pituitary contains several cell types: 241 242 gonadotropes (responsible for secretion of FSH and LH), thyrotropes (responsible for the secretion of thyroid-243 stimulating hormone [TSH]), adrenocorticotropes (responsible for the secretion of ACTH), somatomammotropes (responsible for the secretion of GH), and lactotropes (responsible for the secretion of prolactin).
-In addition to 244 245 these hormones, the anterior pituitary secretes activin, inhibin, and follistatin, which play a role in menstrual cycle regulation.
-The posterior pituitary lobe contains two cell types that secrete ADH (antidiuretic hormone) 246 and oxytocin.
-The communication between the hypothalamus and the anterior pituitary is vascular; continuous 247 with the median eminence.
-The anterior however, it is a neuronal connection between the hypothalamus and the 248 249 posterior pituitary.
+The pituitary gland is a pea-sized gland, also known as the master endocrine gland.
+It measures 12 imes8 mm and weight approximately 500 mg.
+It is located beneath the third ventricle and above the sphenoidal sinus in a bony cavity called the sellaturcica.
+The adult pituitary gland contains two major parts: adenohypophysis and the neurohypophysis. neurohypophysis is a diencephalic down growth the hypothalamus. connected with while adenohypophysis is an ectodermal derivative of the stomatodeum.
+The pituitary gland can also be divided into two major lobes: anterior and posterior.
+The anterior lobe is equivalent to the adenohypophysis, while the posterior lobe is equivalent to the neurohypophysis.
+The difference is that the nomenclature of anterior and posterior lobes does not include the infundibulum, which extends from the hypo-thalamus to the pituitary gland, which contains neural hypophysial connections and is continuous with the median eminence.
+The anterior pituitary contains several cell types: gonadotropes (responsible for secretion of FSH and LH), thyrotropes (responsible for the secretion of thyroid- stimulating hormone [TSH]), adrenocorticotropes (responsible for secretion of ACTH), somatomammotropes (responsible for the secretion of GH), and lactotropes (responsible for the secretion of prolactin).
+In addition to these hormones, the anterior pituitary secretes activin, inhibin, and follistatin, which play a role in menstrual cycle regulation.
+The posterior pituitary lobe contains two cell types that secrete ADH (antidiuretic hormone) and oxytocin.
+The communication between the hypothalamus and the anterior pituitary is vascular; however, it is a neuronal connection between the hypothalamus and the posterior pituitary.